codebyshennan/tamkeen-data/docs/1-frontend/react/useEffect.md

 <!-- ## Post-Class Exercises: Codecademy React 101

-Complete all exercises in the following Codecademy lessons when they are assigned in the Rocket course schedule.
+Complete all exercises in the following Codecademy lessons when they are assigned in the course schedule.

 1. React Components
    1. <a href="https://www.codecademy.com/courses/react-101/lessons/your-first-react-component/exercises/hello-world-component" target="_blank">Your First React Component</a>